chrisspiegl/alfred-youtube-thumbnail-link/README.md

 ## Improvement Ideas

+### Actually check if the thumbnail exists

 Use the YouTube API or similar to check if the thumbnail actually exists and provide the one which has the highest resolution (or multiple resolutions to choose from).

+### Download & Copy image file to Clipboard

+This would need some extra implementation to download and copy the image file.
+Maybe by storing it in a tmp folder?
+Not sure yet.